guybenb/TLC301---AI-driven-self-healing-churn-prediction-and-fraud-detection-on-AWS/Lab1.md

 * make sure your lambda function has permission to invoke sagemaker endpoint
 ![image](https://user-images.githubusercontent.com/39404214/69729998-2fb0dd80-111f-11ea-86b3-1c673e48d3a3.png)
 * click on 'create function'
-* copy the following lambda function to the console:
+* copy the following lambda function to the console: Makesure you put the end point generated in SageMaker

 ```python
 import os